wofsauge/IsaacDocs/docs/ItemConfig_Card.md

 [ ](#){: .abrep .tooltip .badge }
 #### string HudAnim  {: .copyable aria-label='Variables' }

+Returns the name of the animation in `ui_cardfronts.anm2`.

+???- bug "Bugs"
+    This will return a blank string unless used on a modded card.
+Standard cards will return nothing.
 ___
 ### ID {: aria-label='Variables' }
 [ ](#){: .abrep .tooltip .badge }